demisto/content/Packs/Ransomware/Playbooks/playbook-Post_Intrusion_Ransomware_Investigation_README.md

+Note: This is a beta playbook, which lets you implement and test pre-release software.
+Since the playbook is beta, it might contain bugs.
+Updates to the pack during the beta phase might include non-backward compatible features.
+We appreciate your feedback on the quality and usability of the pack to help us identify issues, fix them, and continually improve.

 Provides the first step in the investigation of ransomware attacks.
  The playbook requires the ransom note and an example of an encrypted file (<1MB) to try to identify the ransomware and find a recovery tool via the online database.
  You will be guided with further investigation steps throughout the playbook, some of the key features are: